ocornut/imgui/docs/FAQ.md

 ### Q: Can you reskin the look of Dear ImGui?

-Somehow.
+Somewhat.
 You can alter the look of the interface to some degree: changing colors, sizes, padding, rounding, and fonts.
 However, as Dear ImGui is designed and optimized to create debug tools, the amount of skinning you can apply is limited.
 There is only so much you can stray away from the default look and feel of the interface.
 Dear ImGui is NOT designed to create a user interface for games, although with ingenious use of the low-level API you can do it.

 A reasonably skinned application may look like (screenshot from [#2529](https://github.com/ocornut/imgui/issues/2529#issuecomment-524281119)):
 ![minipars](https://user-images.githubusercontent.com/314805/63589441-d9794f00-c5b1-11e9-8d96-cfc1b93702f7.png)